-Toys, books and clothes: Stores reopen doors across England
+‘We’ve missed it’: Long lines form outside shops in England

 “I’m hopeful that, while the overall atmosphere will feel a bit different to them, what they’ll actually find is a kind of pleasant surprise that it’s calm, it’s pleasant, it’s well ordered,” said Andrew Murphy, director of operations.
 “But it’s also still got the real advantage of the physical shopping experience and the things that you can’t do online.”

-To lure wary shoppers back, the upscale department store Selfridges has lined up street performers to entertain anyone queuing up outside, while DJs will be playing music inside to liven things up.
+To lure wary shoppers back, the upscale department store Selfridges has lined up street performers to entertain anyone queuing, while DJs will play music inside to liven things up.
 Selfridges said the last time it had to close its doors was during World War II when it was hit by a bomb in 1941.

 Analysts say the pandemic has accelerated a shift to online shopping, not least because many businesses need to cut their rental costs to survive.
 Paul Martin, U.K. head of retail at KPMG, believes that even as more stores reopen “consumers have formed new habits that will see the online channel continue to be more prominent going forward.”